cloudfoundry/bosh_exporter/FAQ.md

 ### How can I filter the Service Discovery output file by a particular exporter?

-Yes, the `sd.processes_regexp` command flag allows you to filter what BOSH Job processes will be reported.
+The `sd.processes_regexp` command flag allows you to filter what BOSH Job processes will be reported.

 ### Why is the BOSH Service Discovery a collector?

 There are mainly two reasons:

-* Prometheus Service Discovery is not pluggable, that means that you either incorporate the BOSH Service Discovery as part of the official [Prometheus core code][prometheus_github] or you create a separate executable that produces an output file that can be used by the Prometheus [file-based service discovery][file_sd_config] mechanism.
+* Prometheus Service Discovery is not pluggable, which means that you either incorporate the BOSH Service Discovery as part of the official [Prometheus core code][prometheus_github] or you create a separate executable that produces an output file that can be used by the Prometheus [file-based service discovery][file_sd_config] mechanism.
 We decided to use the [file-based service discovery][file_sd_config] mechanism because it was easier for us to test this approach.
 * We want to minimize the number of calls to the [BOSH Director][bosh_director] (see the above [caveats](#how-can-i-get-bosh-metrics-without-the-above-caveats)).
 Having a different executable means that in order to get the BOSH Job IPs and processes we will need to generate a new [Director Task][director_task].
 Using a new collector within this exporter allows us to reuse the same deployment calls.

 ### What is the recommended deployment strategy?